CiscoDevNet/cloud-cml/README.md

 See the AWS specific document for additional information how to define variables in the environment using tools like `direnv` ("Terraform variable definition").

-## Extra scripts
+## Additional customization scripts

 The deploy module has a couple of extra scripts which are not enabled / used by default.
 They are:

-- install IOL related files, likely obsolete with the release of 2.7 (`02-iol.sh`)
-- request/install certificates from Letsencrypt (`03-letsencrypt.sh`)
+- request/install certificates from LetsEncrypt (`03-letsencrypt.sh`)
 - customize additional settings, here: add users and resource pools (`04-customize.sh`).

 These additional scripts serve mostly as an inspiration for customization of the system to adapt to local requirements.

 ### Requesting a cert

-The letencrypt script requests a cert if there's none already present.
+The letsencrypt script requests a cert if there's none already present.
 The cert can then be manually copied from the host to the cloud storage with the hostname as a prefix.
 If the host with the same hostname is started again at a later point in time and the cert files exist in cloud storage, then those files are simply copied back to the host without requesting a new certificate.
 This avoids running into any certificate request limits.

 Certificates are stored in `/etc/letsencrypt/live` in a directory with the configured hostname.